 However, the performance of testing it in an Android Emulator will depend on your GPU, though.

 Briefly, if you are using an emulator, it will get better performance if you have a dedicated GPU.

 And if you are testing you app in a real device, you probably don’t at all need a dedicated Graphics card at all.

-At last, I would say it indeed, depends on the app(s) you are developing.
-Causal/Intense gaming development might require a dedicated graphic card.
+At last, I would say it indeed depends on the app(s) you are developing.
+Causal/Intense gaming development might require a dedicated graphics card.

 Mapping apps might also require it.

 But if you don’t have a graphics card, just test your app on a real Android device, this way you won’t have to buy or use a dedicated GPU.

 Thanks for reading.
 If you have any queries, you can ask them in the comments section.
 Take Care!